stardreamer/Ensure.Core/Readme.md

 * `IsNotNullOrEmpty` - checks if the input string is not null or empty
 * `FileExists` - ensure that input file exists
 * `IsNotNull` - ensure that input object is not null
+* `IsEmpty` - cheks if the input collection is empty
+* `IsNotEmpty` - checks if the input colletion is not empty